Education, Field Trips & Learning

 Come and grow with us!

-The Garden offers a variety of programs for adults, children, and families.
+The Botanical Garden offers a variety of programs for adults, children, and families in the Fayetteville, NC, area.
 With cultural events to inspire and excite, and educational activities to energize and delight, we have something for everyone including gardening workshops, nature study, fitness programs, concerts and art exhibits.

 Field Trips & Tours